 Memory loss and decline in mental abilities can occur in people of all ages for many reasons, causing concern for the individuals as well as their loved ones.
 The NorthShore Neurological Institute's Alzheimer’s Disease and Memory Disorders program provides comprehensive, compassionate and multidisciplinary care that focuses on individuals coping with memory loss.
 Putting the patient at the very center, we work closely with family members and other care providers to ensure the patient’s comfort throughout diagnosis and treatment.

 Our team comprises neurologists, neuropsychologists, fellowship-trained geriatricians, a dedicated nurse clinical coordinator and a social worker—all specializing in memory disorders, including treatment for Alzheimer’s and other conditions such as vascular dementia and Lewy body dementia.
 Our Neurological Institute specialists also evaluate memory problems and cognitive issues related to head trauma, depression and sleep disorders.
 In addition to daily patient care, we focus on clinical research as a means of furthering our knowledge of memory disorders and memory loss treatments, because new discoveries make real differences in patients’ lives.

-Another key focus of our program is educating physicians and the community.
+Another key focus of our program is educating physicians and the community about Alzheimer's disease.
 As memory loss is prevalent in older adults, our physicians teach internal medicine and family practice residents as part of their geriatric training.